 VI.
-Richmond Public Schools Discipline Policies Discriminate Against African American Students and Students With Disabilities
+Richmond Public Schools Discipline Policies Discriminate Against African American Students and Students With Disabilites

 U.S. Department of Education regulations implementing Title VI, Section 504, and the ADA prohibit policies and practices that have a disparate impact on the basis of race or disability, even if there is no discriminatory intent behind them.
-The regulations prohibit practices that have "the effect of subjecting individuals to discrimination because of their race, color, or national origin," as well as conduct that has "the effect of subjecting qualified handicapped persons to discrimination on the basis of handicap."
+The regulations prohibit practices that have "the effect of subjecting individuals to discrimination because of their race, color, or national origin,"66 as well as conduct that has "the effect of subjecting qualified handicapped persons to discrimination on the basis of handicap."67

-In the student discipline context, a disparate impact analysis proceeds in three steps.
-The first step is to ascertain whether a district's discipline policy has resulted in an adverse impact on students of a particular race or students with disabilities as compared with students of other races or students without disabilities.
-An adverse impact may include, but is not limited to, instances where students of a particular race or students with disabilities, as compared to students of other races or students without disabilities, are disproportionately sanctioned at higher rates or removed from the regular school setting to an alternative setting.
-Second, if an adverse impact exists, the discipline policy is unlawful unless the district can demonstrate that the policy is necessary to meet an important educational goal.
+In the student discipline context, a disparate impact analysis proceeds in three steps.68 The first step is to ascertain whether a district's discipline policy has resulted in an adverse impact on students of a particular race or students with disabilities as compared with students of other races or students without disabilities.
+An adverse impact may include, but is not limited to, instances where students of a particular race or students with disabilities, as compared to students of other races or students without disabilities, are disproportionately sanctioned at higher rates or removed from the regular school setting to an alternative setting.69 Second, if an adverse impact exists, the discipline policy is unlawful unless the district can demonstrate that the policy is necessary to meet an important educational goal.
 The inquiry into this step includes a consideration of the importance of the goal and the tightness of the fit between the stated goal and the means employed to achieve it.
-Finally, even if the policy is necessary to meet an important educational goal, it is unlawful if comparably effective alternative policies or practices would meet the division's stated educational goal with less burden or adverse impact on the disproportionately affected groups.
+Finally, even if the policy is necessary to meet an important educational goal with less burden or adverse impact on the disproportionately affected groups.